Updated on September 6, 2022

 Treatment

-Oral steroids or injections may also come in handy if prescription eye drops fail.
+Your doctor may prescribe oral steroids or injections if prescription eye drops fail.

 4. High Blood Pressure Medications

-According to The Centers for Disease Control and Prevention (CDC), hypertension affects nearly half of the U.S. population, with men being at a higher risk.7 The leading causes are poor diet, smoking, old age, alcohol use, stress, and genetics.
-In 2019 alone, hypertension resulted in more than 500,000 deaths.
+According to The Centers for Disease Control and Prevention (CDC), hypertension affects nearly half of the U.S. population, with men at a higher risk.7

-Some medications such as clonidine and tetrahydrozoline, cause pupil constriction.
+Some prescription medications for hypertension, such as clonidine and tetrahydrozoline, can cause pinpoint pupils.

 Other Symptoms